Introduction

 - submit your request again by clicking the big blue arrow button in the top right

-Finally, within API Explorer, choose a name and category for this new interface asset then submit it.
+Finally, within API Explorer, choose a name and category for this new interface asset, and then submit it.

-Now that your Interface Asset is available in Intuiface, we will build a scene for updating a record.
+Now that your Interface Asset is available in Intuiface, we will build a scene to update a record.
 As we need to know which record ID(s) to target and update, we will first generate a list displaying all records as explained above.

 Once that list is generated, we are also going to reuse elements from the Create Record scene above: